CalPlug/Espressif_ESP32-Scale/README.md

 This is a demonstration of a load cell based "Kitchen Scale" using a Bluetooth Low Energy link to an Android application running on a tablet.
 The Android applicaion provides display of weight, tare, and 2-point calibration functions.
 All ESP32 and Android code is available in this reposititory.

+The video of this demonstration is available here:  https://youtu.be/O3rAx-gd5ao

 If you do use any of this code for your own applications, please give the authors credit!